-Understand the mysteries of custom parameters
+Learn the mysteries of custom parameters

-When adding custom fields, there are several key information points to be aware of: "Parameter name" is the name of this field displayed to you in the background for easy management; while "Call field" is the truly important part, which determines the name used to access the parameter in the template.
-This name is usually recommended to use English letters and to be unique.Additionally, the "field type" determines the input format of the parameter, such as single-line text, multi-line text, numbers, single selection, multiple selection, or dropdown selection, etc., which also affects how you handle the data after obtaining it in the frontend template.It is equally important to set appropriate "default values" for these fields, which can provide alternative content when you do not manually fill in the parameters.
+When adding custom fields, there are several key pieces of information to keep in mind: 'Parameter name' is the name of this field displayed to you in the background, convenient for management;The 'invoking field' is truly important part, it determines the name used to access the parameter in the template, and this name is usually recommended to use letters, and keep it unique.In addition, the 'field type' determines the input form of the parameter, such as single-line text, multi-line text, numbers, single selection, multiple selection, or drop-down selection, which also affects how you process the data after obtaining it in the front-end template.It is equally important to set appropriate 'default values' for these fields, which can provide alternative content when you do not manually fill in the parameters.

-For example, if you add a custom field named "article author" to an "article model" and set its "field call" toauthorSo when you publish articles, you can fill in author information for each article.
+For example, if you add a custom field named "article author" to a "article model" and set its "field call" toauthorSo when you publish articles, you can fill in author information for each article.

-Let the parameters shine in the front-end template.
+Let parameters shine in front-end templates.

 1. Directly call a single custom field

-If you clearly know the "name of the called field" of a custom field and the field stores a single value (such as the author of the article, the model of the product), you can directly use the double curly bracket syntax to call it.
-The most common way is to usearchiveDetailLabel, it is used specifically to retrieve detailed data of the document, including its custom parameters.
+If you clearly know the name of a custom field's 'call field' and the field stores a single value (such as the author of an article, product model), you can directly use the double curly bracket syntax to call it.
+The most common way is to usearchiveDetailThe tag, which is specifically used to retrieve detailed data of the document, including its custom parameters.

 <div>文章作者:{% archiveDetail with name="author" %}</div>